FlareCoding/Monochrome/README.md

 # Monochrome

 Monochrome is a GUI library aimed at C++ developers to help make the process of GUI development much easier.
 Monochrome offers modern style window and UI elements.
-The windowing system depends on Win32 API and graphics drawing is done by Direct2D and DirectDraw.
+The windowing system depends on Win32 API and graphics drawing is done by Direct2D and DirectWrite.

 ## Platform
 Monochrome is currently only supported on Windows.